singularityware/singularityware.github.io/pages/docs/user-docs/docs-bootstrap.md

  - **Registry**: If the registry you wish to download the image from is not from the main Docker Library, you can define it here.
  - **Token**: Sometimes the Docker API (depending on version?) requires an authorization token which is generated on the fly.
 Toggle this with a `yes` or `no` here.

+#### **localimage**
+This module allows you to bootstrap a container from an existing Singularity image on your host system.
+You can use an existing container image as your "base" and then customize it with a new `%post` `%environment`, `%runscript`, etc.

+This module allows you to bootstrap a container from an existing Singularity image on your host system.
+You can use an existing container image as your "base," and then add customization.
+For example, you may have a different base image for several common operating systems, or for different versions of python, or for several different compilers.
+Instead of building these from scratch each time, you could start with the appropriate local base image and then customize the new image in `%post`, `%environment`, `%runscript`, etc.

+When bootstrapping from a local image, all previous definition files that led to the creation of the current image will be stored in a directory within the container called `/.singularity.d/bootstrap_history`.
+Singularity will also alert you if environment variables have been changed between the base image and the new image during bootstrap.

+- **From**:  This keyword defines the path of the base image to bootstrap from.
+We recommend that you use absolute paths to point to your base image.
+In particular, substituting `~` for `/home/user` will likely fail or bootstrap from the wrong image because the bootstrap occurs as root.

 ## Bootstrap sections:
 Once the `Bootstrap` module has completed, the sections are identified and utilized if present.
 The following sections are supported in the bootstrap definition, and integrated during the bootstrap process: